Byson94/LiteForge-Evo/LFPL.md

 ```

 ### **lfpl.loadAsset**:
-The `lfpl.loadAsset` function is used to load assets (such as HTML, CSS, or JavaScript) into the page dynamically using JavaScript.
+The `lfpl.loadAsset` function is used to load assets (such as HTML or CSS) into the page dynamically using JavaScript.
 This allows for injecting custom content or styles into the page without reloading.

 - **Usage**:
   - `lfpl.loadAsset(code, language)` allows you to inject code (HTML, CSS, or JavaScript) into the page.